 If you'd like to watch a video (just one of many I found on YouTube) that will show you exactly what you can, and even more importantly, what you can NOT see at various altitudes....check it out here.

 I hope we have a chance to meet someday.
-If you have any questions on any of this, please feel free to contact me using the message section on the home page.
+If you have any questions on any of this, please feel free to contact me by clicking HERE.
 I WILL get back to you.